SharonymTan/SharonymTan.github.io/README.md

 Master of Data Science student from the University of New South Wales (UNSW), due to graduate early 2023.

 Welcome to my personal website.
-Here you will find some of the projects that I have completed through my university course, projects from work and some of my hobby projects.
+Here you will find some of the projects that I have completed through my university course, projects from work and some of my hobby/ learner projects.

-I am fascinated by the world of data and I am passionate about using data to solve problems that are important in our world.
+I am fascinated by the possibility of data and want to use data to help the world a better place.

 ## Project List: